-Comparability - Do not compare because differences in the design and data collection methods between the ACS and the Decennial Census may materially affect estimates of vacancy rates.
-For more information on differences in vacancy rates between the ACS and Census, see "Comparing 2010 American Community Survey 1-Year Estimates of Occupancy Status, Vacancy Status, and Household Size with the 2010 Census - Preliminary Results" on the Census website.
-Go to https://www.census.gov and enter the paper title in the search box.
+Comparability - Do not compare vacancy estimates between the ACS and decennial census because differences in the design, data collection methods and residency rules between the ACS and the decennial census may materially affect estimates of vacancy rates.
+For more information on differences in vacancy rates between the ACS and Census, see Comparing 2010 ACS & 2010 Census Occupancy, <a href=Vacancy, Wacancy, Wacancy, Wacancy, <a href=Weather-Household-Size on the Census website.